RalphORama/ralphdrake.com/src/markdown/about.md

 My life isn't 100% computers, however.
 I love acting, playing bass guitar, and videography.
 I've worked on many projects in all these fields — I've participated in roughly 20 plays since I was fourteen, I played bass guitar in orchestra and jazz band for three years in high school, and I filmed a few mini-documentaries for class projects.

 I'm constantly seeking out ways to merge the arts and computer science, mainly so I can participate in projects that involve two or more of my favorite things at once.
 Most notably, I created posters, designed programs, and filmed teasers for the Lancaster Country Day School Theatre Company.
-You can read more about this in the [projects section](#projects) below.
+You can read more about this in the projects section below.

+---